openstack/charm-guide/doc/source/coding-guidelines.rst

 Why?

-It’s the new style, and the old style is deprecated; eventually it will be removed.
+It's the new style, and the old style is deprecated; eventually it will be removed.
 Plus the new style is way more powerful: keywords, dictionary support, to name but a few.